cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/account-custom-nameservers.md

 {{<render file="_ns-set-omission-callout.md">}}

-Cloudflare will assign an IPv4 and an IPv6 address to each ACNS name.
+Cloudflare will assign an IPv4 and an IPv6 address to each ACNS name and these nameservers will be listed as options that you can [enable on existing zones](#2-enable-acns-on-existing-zones) or [set up as default for new zones in the account](#3-optional-make-acns-default-for-new-zones).

 {{</tab>}}
 {{</tabs>}}